RajeshA76/freecodecamp_daily_challenges_python/README.md

     If you are travelling 5 KPH or less over the speed limit, return "Warning".
     If you are travelling more than 5 KPH over the speed limit, return "Ticket".
     ```
+- 16/12/2025 -> Consonant Count
+    ```
+    Given a string and a target number, determine whether the string contains exactly the target number of consonants.

+    Consonants are all alphabetic characters except "a", "e", "i", "o", and "u" in any case.
+    Ignore digits, punctuation, spaces, and other non-letter characters when counting.

+    ```